 The Colorful Henri Matisse Paintings

-Henri Matisse’s paintings are iconic and recognisable anywhere.
-They are characterised by their bold, expressive, non-naturalistic color & loose brushwork and simplified forms.
+Henri Matisse’s paintings are iconic and recognizable anywhere.
+They are characterized by their bold, expressive, non-naturalistic color & loose brushwork and simplified forms.

 Henri Matisse is widely regarded as the greatest colorist of the 20th century.
 He emerged as a Post-Impressionist, and achieved ultimate recognition as one of the leaders of the Fauvism art movement.